eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 ## Introduction

-This is a sort of "redo" of my second post on Approval voting, from November 2025.
-I was early on in my journey of learning about Approval voting, and I think I can explain this concept much better now (and far more concisely).
+This is a redo of my second post on Approval voting from November 2025.
+I was early in my journey learning about Approval voting, and I think I can explain this concept more clearly and concisely now.
 This post is primarily based on the seminal 1978 paper by Brams and Fishburn<d-cite key="bramsFishburn1978approval"></d-cite>.

-Approval voting is a system where voters can approve of (vote for) as many candidates as they like.
-It's just like our standard choose-one plurality system, but we uncap the arbitrary restriction of only being able to vote for one candidate.
+Approval voting lets voters approve (vote for) as many candidates as they like.
+It's like the standard choose-one plurality system, except it removes the arbitrary restriction of voting for only one candidate.
 Surprisingly, despite being such a simple change, the system is [on par with the best of the most popular proposed systems](../approval-only/){:target="_blank"}.

 The question we are trying to answer in this post is a simple one: